vapor/docs/3.0/docs/getting-started/services.md

 ## Getting a Service

 To get a service you need an existing container matching the current EventLoop.
-If you're processing a [`Request`](../http/request.md), you should almost always use the Request as a Container type.
+If you're processing a Request, you should almost always use the Request as a Container type.

 ```swift
 // ErrorLogger